ssec/polar2grid/doc/source/examples/acspo_example.rst

 For example, I have set the dataset range in my file to be 279.0 K to 304.0 K.  This is equivalent to a range in Degrees Celsius of 5.85 C to 30.85 C.
-So by executing the following command, I can display the image with a colorbar in Degrees Celsius.
+So by executing the following command, I can display the image with a color bar in Degrees Celsius.

     ``add_coastlines.sh npp_viirs_sst_20191216_072134_acspo_sst.tif --colorbar-units="°C" --colorbar-min=5.85 --colorbar-max=30.85 --colorbar-tick-marks 5.0 --colorbar-align top --colorbar-title="VIIRS ACSPO SST  16 December 2019  07:21 UTC"  --colorbar-text-size 20 --colorbar-height=35``

-I can perform a similar conversion of the temperature range to Degrees Fahrenheit and create an image with a colorbar labelled in those units.
+I can perform a similar conversion of the temperature range to Degrees Fahrenheit and create an image with a color bar labelled in those units.

     ``add_coastlines.sh npp_viirs_sst_20191216_072134_acspo_sst.tif --add-colorbar --colorbar-text-color='white' --colorbar-units="°F" --colorbar-min=42.53 --colorbar-max=87.53 --colorbar-tick-marks 5.0 --colorbar-align top --colorbar-title="VIIRS ACSPO SST  16 December 2019  07:21 UTC"  --colorbar-text-size 20 --colorbar-height=35``